How to recover data from a volume encrypted with BitLocker

 - Select the needed encrypted volume in the list of connected storages.

 Navigate through the list to find the necessary encrypted volume: it can be identified by a yellow padlock icon.

 - Decipher the storage using the decryption tool provided the program.

 Even if its file system is recognized as accessible, the volume needs to be decrypted for further operations.
 Open its context menu, choose the "Decrypt encrypted storage" option and then the "BitLocker metadata" decryption method.
 Enter the right password or provide a 48-digit BitLocker recovery key, including all the dashes.

 - Scan the storage to extract the lost data.

 After the volume is decrypted, the intact data it contains gets available for access.
 To find the deleted or lost files, you will need to run the storage scan.
 For this choose the respective tool from the toolbar, deselect all extra file systems or leave the scan parameters as they are and press "Start scan".

-6. Pick out and save the needed files and folders
+- Pick out and save the needed restored files or folders.

 When the process is completed, you can browse through the reconstructed file system to find the necessary items.
 To choose the ones to be copied click "Define selection", put check marks right next to them and press "Save selection".
 After that, define a safe destination folder for the recovered data in the pop-up window.